 In majority of the cases, crumbs are the only valid reason for mice to keep coming back to your kitchen drawer.
 Additionally, kids often leave food scraps which parents are not usually aware of until quite a few night hours are passed.
 And that’s an enough time for mice to have some fun.

-Seeds and grains are among the favorites foods of mice.
+Seeds and grains are among the favorites foods of rodents.
 So make sure you package them well in containers like jars.

 Cleaning the kitchen often and if possible on a daily basis is a surefire way to make them away from your kitchen.